Divers probe Mayan ruins submerged in Guatemala Lake

 Researchers believe this area, 50 feet below the lake's surface, was once an island until a catastrophic event, like a volcanic eruption or landslide, raised water levels.

-archaeology ancient civilisation
+ancient civilisation archaeology

 • No ratings yet - be the first to rate this.